gregormaclaine/AniListModifier/README.md

 # AniList Modifier

-This is a chrome extension to improve your experience using [AniList Homepage](https://anilist.co/home).
+This is a chrome/firefox extension to improve your experience using [AniList Homepage](https://anilist.co/home).

 **Features**: